MichaelCurrin/auto-commit-msg/docs/quickstart.md

 _This extension is not yet available through the VS Code extension marketplace._

-This guides covers how to get the extension installed globally in your VS Code using a downloaded file and then start using the extension.
+This guide covers how to get the extension installed globally in your VS Code using a downloaded file and then start using the extension.

 ## How to use